srivathsapv/wga-essentials/README.md

 ## Whole Genome Assembly (WGA) essentials tools and packages.

 This docker image contains essential packages and tools for whole genome assembly and alignment.
-The following are the packages that is available in this docker container:
+The following are the packages that are available in this docker image:

 * fastqc
 * jellyfish